 The session finished with a one-on-one coaching session by one of our Neuro-Inclusion Specialists that provides useful feedback to the candidates.

 For those candidates who have been successful, auticon will do refence checks and then provide the candidate with an offer of employment.

 We would love to hear from you.
 If you don’t have a CV or didn’t see a job opening that is right for you – you’re welcome to use the form on the right to contact us.
 Upload a video or MP3 file, share your story and be creative.
 We understand that there are non-traditional ways to apply for a job and now is your chance.

 We look forward to hearing from you.

-Many of our autistic team members had been unemployed or underemployed for an average of two years.
-Long-term, sustainable employment can improve the lives of autistic adults, creating personal autonomy, enhanced job skills, and increased personal confidence.
+Most of our autistic team members are hired out of 2 years of unemployment and the value that a career adds to their life is significant.
+Our belief is that long-term employment can improve the lives of autistic adults, creating personal autonomy, enhanced job skills, and increased personal confidence.

 By asking annual survey questions of our autistic consultants, we measure how our efforts have collectively contributed to sustainable change.
 Evidence shows that our employees experience significant improvements in self esteem, autonomy, and the development of valuable new professional skills.